Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Functions.md

 }
 ```

+You can use predicates in the `ifCondition` block to check complex conditions.
+See the [Predicates](./predicates) documentation for more details.

-You may also have commands where you can create "contexts", you only call once a function with a lambda, then inside the lambda, the context
+You may also have commands where you can create "contexts".
-is
-reused for each call.

 An example of the `data` command: